linux-surface/linux-surface/README.md

 # Linux Surface

-Linux running on the Surface Book, Surface Pro 4, Surface Pro 2017 and Surface Laptop.
+Linux running on the Surface Book, Surface Book 2, Surface Pro 4, Surface Pro 2017 and Surface Laptop.
 Follow the instructions below to install the latest kernel and config files.

 ### What's Working